The SIXTIES and SEVENTIES from BERKELEY to WOODSTOCK (2 of 7)

 In various communities, grass roots Republicans urged him to run in the 1966 gubernatorial election.
 He wrote in his autobiography of the opinions he heard:

-People were tired of wasteful government programs and welfare chiselers; and they were angry about the constant spiral of taxes and government regulations, arrogant bureaucrats, and public officials who thought all of mankind's problems could be solved by throwing the taxpayers' dollars at them.
-(Ronald Reagan, an American Life, p.
-147.)
+People were tired of wasteful government programs and welfare chiselers; and they were angry about the constant spiral of taxes and government regulations, arrogant bureaucrats, and public officials who thought all of mankind's problems could be solved by throwing the taxpayers' dollars at them. (p 147)

 Reagan decided to run, telling his wife Nancy that he did not think they could "run away from it."
 And he won the Republican primary, against the former mayor of San Francisco, Warren Christopher.
 Then it was Reagan against Governor "Pat" Brown, the man who had won against Richard Nixon's run for governor in 1962.

 Reagan appeared before groups and took a lot of questions, knowing that his responses would appear less scripted than a speech.
 Contributing to his election were those who were disturbed as Reagan was by what was happening on the Berkeley campus.
-In his autobiography Reagan described California's public universities -- in the plural -- as "going up in smoke" with students "literally setting fire to them."
-(Ronald Reagan, an American Life, p.
-152.)
+In his autobiography Reagan described California's public universities -- in the plural – as "going up in smoke" with students "literally setting fire to them." note35

 In Berkeley at the time, and working on campus, I was close to the events there, and to me Reagan's view appears inaccurate.
 Many of the students were radical and against the war but they saw no point in destroying campus property.
 It was not a student who set fire to Wheeler Auditorium.
 Reagan failed to differentiate between campus radicals and the off-campus anarchist types who joined in demonstrations and protests and did meaningless acts such as breaking glass with stones, setting bonfires and chanting "pigs."

-Reagan was a supporter of United States military intervention in Vietnam, believing it was against Communist expansion.
+Reagan was a supporter of United States military intervention in Vietnam, believing the intervention would halt Communist expansion.
 He was opposed to all forms of lawlessness.
-He was watching the crime rate rise during the rise of the counter-culture, which included a new respect among people for "ripping off the establishment."
-He was opposed to those he called hoodlums, lazy professors and vacillating university administrators.
+He was watching the crime rate rise during the rise of the counter-culture, which included a new respect among young people, including a few radical students, for "ripping off the establishment."
+Reagan spoke against hoodlums, lazy professors and vacillating university administrators.
 Specifically, he was upset with Clark Kerr for having compromised with the Free Speech Movement.
-During the campaign he spoke of his respect for U.C.
-Berkeley as a great institution but that he was "sick" at what had happened there, that he was sick of the "sit-ins, the teach-ins and the walkouts."
+During the campaign he spoke of his respect for UC Berkeley as a great institution but that he was "sick" at what had happened there, that he was sick of the "sit-ins, the teach-ins and the walkouts."
 He said that as governor he would organize a "throw out" and that Clark Kerr would head the list.

-Reagan ran as a non-politician while claiming that he would become a special kind of politician: a "citizen" politician.
-He labeled his opponent, Governor Brown, as a professional politician -- while Brown, as honorable a citizen as anyone, believed that taking politics out of government was like taking flour out of bread.
+Reagan ran as a non-politician – a creature created by people with their own rather than the traditional definition of what politics was about.
+Reagan claimed that he would become a special kind of politician: a "citizen" politician.
+He labeled his opponent, Governor Brown, as a professional politician – while Brown, as honorable a citizen as anyone, believed that talk of taking politics out of government was like talk of taking flour out of bread.

 Reagan complained in his autobiography that Brown "stuck to his one-note campaign of attacks on me as 'that Hollywood actor in makeup.'"
 He wrote that he was not wearing makeup and had not for years and that he took joy in appearing on "Meet the Press" and finding Brown and the reporters in make up.

-Brown's suggestion during the campaign that he was a racist Reagan found insulting.
-Reagan had always wanted equality for blacks.
-He told an audience in 1965 that he supported the Civil Rights Act of 1964 and that it should be enforced "at the point of a bayonet if necessary."
+Brown's suggestion during the campaign that Reagan was a racist angered Reagan.
+He had always wanted equality for blacks.
+Reagan had told an audience in 1965 that he supported the Civil Rights Act of 1964 and that it should be enforced "at the point of a bayonet if necessary."

 Reagan won the election and stepped into the governor's office in early 1967.
-Radicals were ready to begin demonizing him, although it was the public opinion that had elected him on which they should have focused their concern.
+Radicals were ready to begin demonizing him – rather than focus their concern on the opinions of the public that had elected him.
+Educating the public, however, was not their thing.

-Soon, while governor, all of the disturbances that Reagan had complained of during the campaign became more pronounced.
-1967 was a year of more rioting by blacks in urban centers.
+Meanwhile all of the disturbances that Reagan had complained of during his political campaign became more pronounced.
+During 1967 there was more rioting by blacks in urban centers.
 In California it was the year of the anti-draft riot in downtown Oakland and the spread of upheaval from Berkeley to other college campuses.
-Governor Reagan could no longer blame the disturbances on California's Democrats, and he removed responsibility for the disturbances from the governor's office and focused blame elsewhere.
+Governor Reagan could no longer blame disturbances on the state's governor, but he still had his other targets.